jci-metasys/basic-services-dotnet/README.md

 #### Get Single Alarm
 To get a specific alarm of an Metasys Object (e.g. Point, Network Device etc...) you can use the method **`Alarms.FindById`**.
-GetForObject and GetForNetworkDevice methods.
-The Guid of the parent object is required as input.
+This method requires the identified of the alarm and returns the associated 'Alarm' object.
 ```csharp
 var alarmId="6c6e18b8-015f-572a-814c-1e5d66142850";
 Alarm singleAlarm = client.Alarms.FindById(alarmId);
 ```
-This method returns an 'Alarm' object and expects an alarm Id as paramenter.
 <br/>

 #### Get Alarms for an Object
-To retrieve a collection of alarms for the specified object you can use the method **`Alarms.GetForObject`**.
+To retrieve the alarms of a specified object instance use the method **`Alarms.GetForObject`**.
 This method returns a 'PagedResult' with a list of 'Alarm' objects and expects an object Id and an 'AlarmFilter' object to filter the response.
 ```csharp
 AlarmFilter alarmFilter = new AlarmFilter{};
 var objectId="f5fe6054-d0b0-55b6-b03f-d4554f80d8e6";